fac/whodat/README.md

 Who 'Dat? is simple game to help you get to know the people on your team.

-It parses the data in a "Who's Who" Trello board which must be constructed as follows:
+It parses the data in a "Who's Who" Notion board which must be constructed as follows:

 * A list for each team.
 The title of the list is the team name
 * A card for each person, with their headshot as a cover image.
 The title of the card should be in the form "Full Name [Role Title]"